 We found that the best way to parent your child is to do your own research, trust your gut, experiment and learn from your mistakes!

-At the end of the day, all parents want their children to be happy, safe and have a good attitude.
-As long as our choices are guiding our children towards that, we shouldn't be worried nor guilty!
+At the end of the day, all parents want their children to be happy and safe.
+As long as our choices are lead our children towards that, we shouldn't be worried nor guilty!

 "Every loving parent would want their children to